 One such random clinical study in 2011, published by the Journal of Clinical Oncology, determined that reduction in invasive melanomas was substantial and concluded that melanoma may be preventable by regular use of sunscreen in adults.

 The controversy surrounding the safety of sunscreen is not new.
-Several studies have been published over the years by scientists providing evidence that sunscreens are safe to use.
+Several studies published over the years by scientists providing evidence that sunscreens are safe to use.
 The conclusion of these studies is that the use of sunscreen is a very important part of overall protection.

 Vitamin “D” from the Sun